 What to Know About a Workplace Dress Code

-A workplace dress code creates a standard, professional appearance for employees who interact with the public.
-It can also ensure safety.
-Whether you can wear casual clothes, must dress up or receive a uniform, here are a few things you should know about your workplace dress code.
+A workplace dress code creates a standard, professional appearance for employees who interact with the public and can help ensure safety.
+Whether you can wear casual clothes, must dress up, or receive a uniform, here are a few things to know about common dress code rules and limits.

 Dress Code Laws

 Several federal and state anti-discrimination laws affect the dress code employers can implement.
-In general, dress codes cannot discriminate anyone based on:
+In general, dress codes should not discriminate against employees based on protected characteristics such as religion, race, disability, or gender.

 Religion